dymmond/sayer/docs/index.md

 * ✅ Use clear and concise help strings (docstrings) for commands.
 * ✅ Test your commands with various argument combinations.
 * ❌ Avoid complex logic inside commands; delegate to helper functions.
-* ❌ Don’t assume `name` will always be provided – consider adding defaults.
+* ❌ Don't assume `name` will always be provided – consider adding defaults.

 ## Next Steps